GarrettWeil/BrightBot/README.md

 **We sure haven't!**

-So, like true computer scientists, we made a discord bot which interacts with BoilerKey 2FA, stores users in json files, and pulls user assignment from the Brightspace API!
+So, like true computer scientists, we made a discord bot which interacts with BoilerKey 2FA, stores users in json files, and pulls user assignment info from the Brightspace API!

 This bot is made to be implemented on a class group chat server, where an admin tells it what class it's working with, and where the bot will addusers for all of the members on the server.